msg-DAVID-GmbH/GitHubLightningTalk/README.md

 ![Jitpack homepage](/images/jitpack_home.png)

-Click on "Look it up" to make Jitpack grab a list of all released versions and offer to build it.
+Click on "Look up" to make Jitpack grab a list of all released versions and offer to build it.
 Click on "Get it".
 Jitpack should build, add a log button...

 ![Build artifact with Jitpack](/images/jitpack_get_it.png)